Affiliate links on Android Authority may earn us a commission. Learn more.

 Despite the drastic change in design, the OnePlus 5T didn’t differ all that much from the OnePlus 5.
 It had the same processor (the Snapdragon 835), the same RAM/internal storage options, the same battery, etc. It even had the same price.

 OnePlus did have some fun with releasing special editions of the 5T.
 There was the Star Wars edition to tie in with the release of Star Wars: Episode VIII — The Last Jedi, as well as a Lava Red colorway.

 OnePlus 5T fast facts:

-- The OnePlus 5T launched with Android 7.1.1 Nougat and its most recent official update was Android 9 Pie.
-However, this and the OnePlus 5 are both expected to receive Android 10 this year.
+- The OnePlus 5 launched with Android 7.1.1 Nougat, and its final official update was Android 10.

 - The OnePlus 5T came with a Face Unlock feature, a first for a OnePlus device.
 However, since it was based on 2D scanning from the single camera sensor on the front, you couldn’t use it to authenticate purchases as it wasn’t as secure as a fingerprint scan.
 The OnePlus 5 later got this same feature.

 - Android Authority readers concluded that the OnePlus 5T was the phone with the best value for the money in 2017, beating out the Nokia 8 and the Motorola Moto Z2 Force.
 It also was an honorable mention for our Best Phone of the Year award.